 Used EVs now qualify for a tax credit of up to $4,000 that takes effect in 2024.
 This credit applies only for vehicles that are sold through a licensed dealer for $25,000 or less and have been in service for at least two years.
 It is only valid once per vehicle.
 The used tax credit is $4,000 or 30%, whichever is lower.
 There are also income limits for used electric vehicle tax credits just like for new cars.
 The limits are single-filers with incomes restricted to $75,000, head-of-households to $112,500 and couples to $150,000.

-In 2024, you can take the electric vehicle tax credits as a discount at the time of purchase.
+In 2023, you can take the electric vehicle tax credits as a discount at the time of purchase.
 This means you won’t have to wait until tax season to get the tax credit.
 The dealer can apply it to the purchase price at the time of sale.
 Also, the tax credit applies to any “clean vehicle.”
-So, a hydrogen fuel cell car or a plug-in hybrid vehicle with four to seven kilowatt hours of battery capacity, could qualify.
+So, as an example, a hydrogen fuel cell car or a plug-in hybrid vehicle with four to seven kilowatt hours of battery capacity, could both qualify.

 The Act restarts a tax credit for electric vehicle chargers that previously expired on December 31, 2021.
 For home EV charging station installations, the tax credit is 30% of the costs of hardware and installation.
-Also, in 2023, the tax credit will apply for businesses to install chargers as well.
+The tax credit will also apply for businesses in 2023 to install chargers at their locations.